 These values are not only important in sport but also the wider school context and everyday life.
 You may want to consider how you can promote them or use them in your schools, for example:

 • Do they link to your whole school values or can they be used as rewards for PE & sport?

 • Can school sport/competition and these values support an ethos of aspiration and personal best in your school?

 • Can you use these values to promote inclusive opportunities for all young people –so it’s not always just the best team/performer that gets recognised?

 We have also developed some Codes of Conduct to tie in with this work on sporting values.
 They are something that schools may wish to adopt or they may be a starting point from which schools/pupils could develop their own codes of conduct.
 You may wish to develop or adapt your own whole school or PE specific reward based system using the “Spirit of the Games” values, stickers and certificates.
-Further stickers can be purchased if you get in touch with us and certificates can be downloaded below along with pupil worksheets and an assembly presentation.
+If you would like some spirit of the games values stickers to use in school please get in touch with us and certificates can be downloaded below along with pupil worksheets and an assembly presentation which is in the resources section of our website.
 If there are any other resources or support you would like with this work please let us know.